opencor/opencor.github.io/user/_sources/plugins/dataStore/biosignalmlDataStore.rst.txt

  BioSignalMLDataStore plugin
 =============================

-The BioSignalMLDataStore plugin provides support for the BioSignalML format.
+The BioSignalMLDataStore plugin provides support for the BioSignalML format, an `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`__-based format.
 The contents of a data store can thus be exported to that format.